escribano89/bananas-dqn/README.md

 If you want to train the agent, execute the **main.py** file setting the ***is_training*** variable to True.
 Otherwise if you want to test your agent set that variable to False.
 In case of reaching the goal the weights of the neural network will be stored in the checkpoint file in the root folder.

+By default, the main.py file is prepared to test our model.

+## Resources

+* report.pdf: A document that describes the details of the implementation and future proposals.
+* agents/deep_q_network: the implemented agent following a deep q network architecture
+* models/neural_network: the neural network model
+* utils/replay_buffer: a class for handling the experience replay in our model
+* python/: needed files to run the unity environment
+* main.py: Entry point to train or test the agent
+* checkpoint.pth: Our model's weights ***(Solved in less than 700 episodes)***

 ## Video

 You can find an example of the trained agent here